chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 ## Software Requirements

-The software requirements of the nodes in the cluster and the other external Chef and non Chef tools will he discussed below:
+The software requirements of the nodes in the cluster and other external Chef and non Chef tools are discussed below:

 ### Node Software Requirements

-The operating system and the supported version for different nodes in aws deployment of Automate HA is mentioned below:
+The operating system and the supported version for different nodes in aws deployment of Automate HA are mentioned below:

 | Operating Systems                        | Supported Version         |
 | :--------------------------------------  | :-----------------------  |